 ISO 17100 standards outline expectations for the core processes of the translation industry.
 It sets the required qualifications for all professionals in the translation industry, from translators themselves to project managers and editors.

-These requirements also set quality standards for every phase of the translation production process, which include resources, pre-production, translation production, and the post-production stage.
+These requirements also set quality standards for every phase of the translation production process, which includes resources, pre-production, translation production, and the post-production stage.

 ISO 17100 is the ‘gold standard’ of translation quality assurance, and there are no other comparable quality assurance (QA) certifications for professional translation.